akka/akka/akka-docs/rst/java/persistence-query.rst

 you need to do some complex logic that would be best handled inside an Actor before persisting the event into the other datastore:

-.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#projection-into-different-store-actor-run
+.. includecode:: code/docs/persistence/PersistenceQueryDocTest.java#projection-into-different-store-actor-run

-.. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#projection-into-different-store-actor
+.. includecode:: code/docs/persistence/PersistenceQueryDocTest.java#projection-into-different-store-actor

 .. _Command & Query Responsibility Segragation: https://msdn.microsoft.com/en-us/library/jj554200.aspx

-.. _read-journal-plugin-api-scala:
+.. _read-journal-plugin-api-java:

 Query plugins
 =============